UTSAVS26/PyVerse/Machine_Learning/Heart Disease Prediction/README.md

 Although Random Forest is powerful and widely used, Logistic Regression performed best on this dataset with minimal tuning.
 It provided 91% accuracy and is interpretable, efficient, and generalizes well.

 ---

+## ⚠️ Medical Disclaimer
+This project is intended **for research and educational purposes only**.
+It is **not** intended to be used for medical diagnosis, treatment, or decision-making.
+Always consult a licensed medical professional for any health-related concerns.

+---

 ## 👤 Author
 GitHub: archangel2006